Work with pipe query syntax

 Queries can start with a FROM clause and don't need to contain a pipe symbol:

--- View the table
+-- View the table.

-FROM mydataset.produce;
+FROM Produce;

 /*---------+-------+-----------+